 Compliance with the requirements of IS 11852 or IS 15986 shall be demonstrated in a vehicle test.

-J-1.1 Vehicle test
+J-1.1 Vehicle Test

 A vehicle which is representative of the type(s) for which the replacement brake lining assembly approval is required shall be equipped with the replacement brake lining assemblies of the type for which approval is requested and instrumented for brake testing as required by IS 11852 or IS 15986 whichever is appropriate.
 The vehicle shall be fully laden.
 Brake linings submitted for test shall be fitted to the relevant brakes and, shall not be burnished.